 - Customization: Freelance consultants can tailor their approach to meet the specific needs and requirements of the company and the industry.

-You can refer to our guide to work with M&A freelancers to learn more about the benefits and intricacies of working with M&A freelance consultants.
+You can refer to our guide to work with M&A freelancers to learn more about the benefits and intricacies of working with M&A freelance advisors.

 What do I need to make a corporate strategy successful?